SteppingStone/sstone-dat/README.rst

 TODO: describe what this does.

+TODO: describe building with and without mp3spi1.9.5.zip.
+See customizations to the ``package`` goal in maven for details.

 This project uses a standard maven build.
 There is also a Makefile with some convenience targets.
 Take a look at these to get an idea of some properties that can be configured at build time or runtime.